bjorgan/digcross/README.md

 Daemon
 ------

-Transactions are sent using DBus' system bus to an external daemon (digcrossd).
-The daemon is installed using
+By design, transactions will be sent to an external daemon.
+The daemon and its necessary (DBus) configuration files are installed using

 ```
 make install
 ```

-This also takes care of installing the necessary configuration files to DBus' system-wide configuration directories.
-The daemon is run automatically as a DBus service whenever requested from digcross.